-> To secure the ARM:
+To secure the ARM:

-1. Open the Security page (Settings menu > Administration tab Security item).
+1. Open the Security page (Settings > Administration > Security).

-Figure 7-3: Security Page
+Figure 9-1: Security Page

-Table 7-1: Security Settings
+Table 9-1: Security Settings

-rable 1-1.
-Security Settings Setting Description Session timeout (hours) Closes the session timeout and forces the user to reenter their password (to reopen the session) if the timeout you define (in hours) expires.
+Setting Description Session timeout (hours) Closes the session timeout and forces the user to reenter their password (to reopen the session) if the timeout you define (in hours) expires.
 Note that this setting only takes effect after logging out and then re-logging in.
-Inactivity period (minutes) Suspends the user's account if the user does not log in to the ARM over the period you define.
-0 disables the feature; users accounts will then never be suspended due to inactivity.
+Inactivity period Suspends the user's account if the user does not log in to the ARM over the period you define.
+0 disables the feature; users accounts will then never be

+Setting Description (minutes) suspended due to inactivity.
 Note that this setting only takes effect after logging out and then re-logging in. http/https enabled Enables an HTTP/HTTPS connection between the ARM server and the SBC / Gateway.
-General Node Credentials Username Username and Password are the default credentials that ARM uses when communicating with the node.
-Default: Admin/Admin.
-The ARM uses this Username if in the EDIT NODE screen (see under Node Information and Actions on page 21 for more information), you select Use general credentials .
-Change the Username only if the credentials of the node aren't Admin/Admin.